 Windgate Art + Design District

-The 33,000-square-foot complex, located on Hill Street in South Fayetteville, is the future Windgate Art + Design District.
+The 33,000-square-foot complex, located on Hill Avenue in South Fayetteville, is the future Windgate Art + Design District.
 The complex was redesigned and renovated in two phases by architects with Modus Studio in Fayetteville and El Dorado Inc. in Kansas City, Missouri.
-Phase one focuses on workshop needs for the art department’s sculpture program, and phase two will include graduate student studios and classroom space for the department’s foundation classes.
+Phase one focused on workshop needs for the School of Art’s sculpture program, and phase two included graduate student studios and classroom space for the school’s foundation classes.

 Fine Arts Library